infrae/fcrepo/src/fcrepo/README.txt

     </rdf:Description>
   </rdf:RDF>

-Note that we are not allowed to add statements using the DC namespace.
+We are not allowed to add statements using the DC namespace.
 This will result in an error.
-I suppose this is because we should set it in the DC datastream.
+I suppose this is because it should be set through the DC datastream.

   >>> ds[NS.dc.title].append({'value': u'A title', 'type': 'literal'})
   >>> ds.setContent()